vppillai/h3Docs/apps/firmware_update/readme.md

 download_all.bat batch script shall be located in the src/firmware folder of the "WINCXXXX_FIRMWARE_UPDATE_PROJECT" triggers the download through built-in UART.

-Ensure that the host MCU is powered up and that the WINC built-in UART is connected to PC via a serial to USB converter.
+Ensure that the HostMCU is powered up and that the WINC built-in UART is connected to PC via a serial to USB converter.
 2. In a Windows shell, run the command download_all.bat UART to start the download.
 Note: The gain setting values for SAMW25 module is different than the gain setting values of